 Ditched August 21, 1945 after midnight

-After Japanese capitulation, on August 17, 1945 U. S. Army General MacArthur instructed the Japanese to send emissaries to Manila for a meeting scheduled for August 17, 1945 to arrange the formal surrender, and bring with them all of Japan's defensive plans.
-Japanese Army Chief of Staff, General Umezu refused to participate and delegated the mission to General Torashiro Kawabe, who choose fifteen staff members to accompany him.
+On August 15, 1945 after the surrender of Japan, U. S. Army General MacArthur instructed the Japanese to send emissaries to Manila for a meeting scheduled for August 17, 1945 to arrange the formal surrender and bring all of Japan's defensive plans.
+Japanese Army Chief of Staff General Umezu refused to participate and delegated the task to Lt.
+General Torashirō Kawabe who then picked fifteen of his staff staff to accompany him.
 Due to delays, the meeting was rescheduled to August 19, 1945.